Youth-Adult Co-Design and Design Partnerships

 Many educators are coming to understand the importance of student, parent/caregiver and community voice as they make decisions and create programs that serve these stakeholders.
 Co-design pushes us to go beyond just centering the needs and realities of those we’re designing for, and to create processes that allow us to design with.
 This opens up whole new possibilities for how challenges get understood and what solutions can emerge.

 Efforts to bring about greater equity in schools are generally driven by adults.
-And, very often, these adults don’t share the racial, cultural, and generational identities of the historically marginalized youth for whom they are designing solutions or interventions.
+And, very often, these adults don’t share the identities of the youth for whom they are designing solutions or interventions.
 This means adult-driven design efforts typically lack the voice and input of the young people these efforts are meant to serve.
-Not surprisingly, this absence of their key perspectives and experience tends to significantly limit the potential effectiveness of these efforts.
+This absence of key perspectives and experience tends to limit the potential effectiveness of these efforts.
 Authentic partnership, on the other hand, can be transformative for students, as well as for adult educators.
-This resource offers some ways to envision and create what we name as youth-adult design partnerships in service of greater equity in schools.
+This resource offers ways to envision and create youth-adult design partnerships in service of greater equity in schools.

 Setting Conditions for Co-Design in Youth-Adult Design Partnerships

-When young people, especially those marginalized within systems, bring their lived experience together with adults who bring their professional expertise and influence, powerful change becomes possible.
+When young people bring their lived experience together with adults who bring their professional expertise and influence, powerful change becomes possible.
 Because this type of partnership often goes against the grain of business as usual in education systems, it is vital to pay attention to creating conditions that allow such work to thrive.
-We offer a set of considerations and practical guidance focused on creating conditions to support meaningful, impactful design partnerships.

 Using Liberatory Design to Center Student Experience

-We hope these resources and tools catalyze a new paradigm of approaches to schooling and school redesign.
+We hope these resources help support and grow a new paradigm of approaches to schooling and educational redesign.